Exploring Higgs EFT in $t\bar{t}hh$ at High Luminosity LHC: Features of the Signal and Backgrounds

-After our basic selection, the background is much larger than the $\ttHH$ signal, therefore we analyzed various normalized kinematic distributions in order to boost the HL-LHC potential to probe the $\ttHH$ production.
+After our basic selection, the background is much larger than the $\ttHH$ signal; therefore we analyzed various normalized kinematic distributions in order to boost the HL-LHC potential to probe the $\ttHH$ production.
 We depict in Fig.~\ref{fig:dist-sm-bkg} several kinematical distributions -- that is, number of jets and b-tagged ones, $H_T$, average rapidity separation between jets (b-tagged jets) $\Delta R(jj)$ ($\Delta\eta_{bb}$), and the event-shape variable $D$~\cite{Dasgupta:2003iq} for the $\ttHH$ signal and the leading backgrounds.
 As expected, the $\ttHH$ signal contains higher jet and $b$-jet multiplicities ($N_j$ and $N_b$) than the largest backgrounds.
 In addition, the total transverse energy ($H_T$) is larger in signal events than in background ones.
 Furthermore, the average distance in rapidity of the (b-tagged) jets is concentrated at smaller values for the signal while the background distribution is wider.
 The kinematic variable $D$ also presents a different behavior between the signal and background events.

+Using the distributions of these variables, together with many others, we perform a BDT-based multi-class classification of the signal and background processes in the hope of improving the signal significance for the $\ttHH$ process\footnote{ The definition of the variables used in BDT is detailed in \autoref{sec:inputs}.}.
+After performing the multi-class BDT analysis using events that meet the basic selection criteria (i.e., those in the 4J3B category), the significance of the SM $\ttHH$ process increases by a factor of approximately 1.5 compared to the corresponding values reported in Table~\ref{tab:sm-bsm-1l}.

-Although observing the SM $\ttHH$ signal at the HL-LHC is not feasible, the process may become accessible if its rate is enhanced by possible BSM effects.
+Although observing the SM $\ttHH$ signal at the HL-LHC will be extremely hard, the process may become accessible if its rate is enhanced by possible BSM effects.
 For example, with certain choices of the HEFT couplings, the $\ttHH$ cross section can increase significantly.
 Therefore, by studying the $\ttHH$ process with HEFT couplings and comparing it with the relevant backgrounds, we can estimate the allowed ranges of these couplings; this is the main goal of this paper.
 In the next section, we extract the allowed ranges or limits on the HEFT couplings (see Eq.~(\ref{eq:eftLag})) using both a cut-based approach and a multi-class classification strategy based on Parametric BDTs.